 Minimum score for buys: "Configure the minimum score a market should have before signalling a buy for it.
 Normal scores are between -1 (for sell) and 1 (for buy), so you could enter 0.2 for a buy for example.
 If you use a corrected score, then the value should be between 0 and 100, for example 75 for a buy".
 The higher the value that you use here, the more selective your AI will be when entering a position.
 For example, we will use 70, as we would like to see more active trades.

 Theoretically, when you start your AI for the first time and don't take the training into account, all buy and sell signals will be used to open and close positions.
 In the beginning, 100% of the signals will be used.
 In the config of the AI Strategy Designer, you also have to configure "Validate signals after time".
 As time passes, it will find fewer buying and selling opportunities as the AI learns what strategies usually give good and bad signals based on the validations.
-It will give higher importance to the well-performing strategies and lower importance to the bad performing strategies.
 The validation of the signals happens per trend, and it always looks at the weighted average.
 When only using signal strategies, we don't recommend using "Corrected score".

 The use of corrected score: It takes time to improve the corrected score values.
 What might look strange but can happen is that the corrected score shows 100% and the regular score is just 0.01 (or another value).
 This is possible due to the time needed before the corrected score will be optimized.
 When using the corrected score, it happens that no buy or sell signals get received after X time.
 When the number of buy and sell signals has decreased significantly, we recommend lowering the corrected score needed for buys/sells or considering not using the corrected score.
 An additional factor that can result in more trades is lowering the "Maximum score for neutral signals" as it will give higher importance to the buy/sell signals of the signal strategies.